Table of Contents

 What are Wyoming Jail Records?

-Wyoming jail records are all the paperwork that is filed and kept on each inmate in the prison system.
+Wyoming jail inmate search records are all the paperwork that is filed and kept on each inmate in the prison system.
 Jail records begin when the person is first arrested, and a RAP sheet is created.
 They then continue throughout the time that the inmate is incarcerated and beyond into parole visitation.
-Some examples of jail records would be arrest warrants, sentencing paperwork, visitor logs, medical examinations, citations for bad behavior, enrollment in prison education programs and a move to a new facility.
+Some examples of Wyoming inmate search records would be arrest warrants, sentencing paperwork, visitor logs, medical examinations, citations for bad behavior, enrollment in prison education programs and a move to a new facility.
 Everything the prisoner does or happens to them is documented and kept in the online, shared system.

 Criminal Justice Quick Facts